PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

   sym_gen: ...
 ```

 Then for each row in `Transformer Load` table, all 5 corresponding PGM components are created.
 But if it is the intention is to make some of these components optional, then it is possible to do so with the help of `filters` functions.
 These functions apply a mask based on the rules provided by the funciton.
-The filters start from all components selected and the `filters` are applied in a recursive `and` way.
+All components are selected from the start and the `filters` are then applied in a recursive `and` way.

 For example, `exclude_value` excludes all rows which match at the `value` for the `col` specified.